 This course may be used as an elective for counseling students and NCCU students in other clinical programs such as communications disorders, psychology, and social work.
+This course will become a requirement in the school counseling curriculum effective Fall 2018.
 This course is based upon a broad conceptualization of personal loss/trauma and grief as a generic experience resulting from a variety of changes throughout the lifespan.
 Personal loss is therefore defined in this course as "any experience across the lifespan that demands the surrender of something personally significant and/or familiar".
 This grounding loss definition teaches students to recognize multiple client issues as concerns of loss, including but not limited to death events.
 Personal loss is an inevitable and universal human experience with the power to imprint its impact upon an individual's life and become an influencing factor in his/her development.
 The influence either promotes or retards development, functioning, and resilience depending upon how loss is accommodated and incorporated into the psychological structure of the affected individual.